Taking Photos of dragonflies and damselflies

 Banded DemoiselleBanded Demoiselle

-This was the bright spot of a walk that never happened.
+This was the highlight of a walk that didn’t go as planned.

-We were headed for a new nature reserve and although we must have driven past it twice, we never found it.
+We aimed for a new nature reserve but drove past it twice without finding it.

 Where to Take Photos of Dragonflies